You'll Need Somebody on Your Bond: Buffy Sainte-Marie version

 In 1964, Buffy Sainte-Marie recorded "You're Gonna Need Somebody on Your Bond" with slightly altered lyrics and included the song on her debut album, It's My Way!.
 While her debut album did not chart, it proved influential to both the American and British folk communities.
 Sainte-Marie recorded the song on acoustic guitar without using a slide and sang without any backup vocals.

 Donovan version

 Scottish singer-songwriter Donovan recorded "You're Gonna Need Somebody on Your Bond" in early 1965 for inclusion on his debut album What's Bin Did and What's Bin Hid.
 Since Donovan recorded a version of "Universal Soldier" after hearing it on Buffy Sainte-Marie's debut album, it is likely that he first heard "You're Gonna Need Somebody on Your Bond" from the same source.
-Hickory Records released "You're Gonna Need Somebody on Your Bond" backed with a cover of the song "The Little Tin Soldier" by Shawn Phillips, in November 1965 (Hickory 45-1375), but it did not appear in the singles chart.
+Hickory Records released "You're Gonna Need Somebody on Your Bond" backed with a cover of the song "The Little Tin Soldier" by Shawn Phillips, in November 1965 (Hickory 45–1375), but it did not appear in the singles chart.

+Other versions

+Blues artists Roy Rogers and Norton Buffalo collaborated on a blues album, Travellin' Tracks, producing a remake of "You're Gonna Need Somebody on Your Bond", used for the TV series Dog the Bounty Hunter, S3E20 episode "Ticket to Ride", which first aired September 19, 2006.